 Multiple finishes add dimension and contrast—just don’t get carried away.
 Harmony is the key to pulling the look together.
 “One way to do that is to choose finishes that are all polished or all brushed,” Lord says.
 “Brushed nickel and Champagne Bronze, which also has a brushed coating, look good together.”
 Or stay in the same metal family.
-If you already have a lighting fixture in oil-rubbed bronze, which has a dark, worn look with silver peeking through, you could go with an inky Venetian Bronze finish for your bathroom faucet.
+If you already have a lighting fixture in oil-rubbed bronze, which has a dark, worn look with bronze peeking through, you could go with an inky Venetian Bronze finish for your bathroom faucet.

 Think of them as the classic white shirt of the bath—subtly sophisticated and easy to match with other accessories like towel holders and door pulls.
 Shiny chrome is the most popular bath finish and comes with an affordable price tag.
 Nickel has a warmer tone and a more exclusive pedigree.
 Stainless steel, still the leading metal in the kitchen, looks indulgent in the bath, too.

 Polished nickel, a neutral finish, stands out equally well against the natural texture of a wooden backsplash and the cool glass of a tile shower wall.
 Here, a wall-mount faucet further integrates the fixture in the room, and an H2Okinetic three-setting hand shower performs as well as it looks.

 If ease of cleaning is a priority for you, choose a brushed finish—its muted surface helps mask fingerprints and water spots.
 Also, since it’s not reflective like a polished finish, it’s better at showing off a bathroom faucet’s details, Lord says.